 The sign was donated by OfferUp, an internet-based company where people buy and sell their goods.

-The public can meet in the back parking lot or of the police department where there is a 24/7 surveillance camera.
+The public can meet in the back parking lot or the lobby of the police department where there is a 24/7 surveillance camera.

 When making an exchange, Hammack said it is “always best” to meet someone, especially from the internet, at a place with a surveillance camera or at a police station.

 “For your own personal safety, it’s never a good idea to meet someone in a secluded area,” he said.

 If a person does not want to convene at a police station, then that is a warning sign to not meet that person, according to Hammack.